A Living Will is a type of health care directive that lets you define your wishes for medical treatment and care in an emergency situation.

 Step 1.
 Outline your treatment preferences

-First, decide how you want doctors to treat you during a serious medical emergency.
+First, decide how you want doctors to treat you during a severe medical emergency.
 Consider whether you would like to be kept alive by life-sustaining treatments or otherwise allow natural death to occur.

 On the form, there are three main treatment decisions you’ll need to describe: